 Moreover, according to a Forbes Advisor survey, 51% of organizations are integrating AI into cybersecurity strategies.
 This highlights the technology's growing influence and the resultant need for robust international regulations and ethical guidelines for this complex emerging technology.

-The necessity for such frameworks is further emphasized by the rapid expansion of the AI in cybersecurity market, which is projected to grow from USD 17.4 billion in 2022 to around USD 102.78 billion by 2032.
+The necessity for such frameworks is further emphasized by the rapid expansion of AI in the cybersecurity market, which is projected to grow from USD 17.4 billion in 2022 to around USD 102.78 billion by 2032.
 This significant growth reflects the increasing reliance on AI for both offensive and defensive cybersecurity measures, highlighting the urgent need for global cooperation in establishing norms and regulations that address the ethical use of AI in cybersecurity and ensure a collective defense against AI-driven threats.